Christopher Reeve: Health problems and death

-In 2002 and 2004, Reeve survived several serious infections believed to have originated from his bone marrow.
-He recovered from three that could have been fatal.
+At age 16, he developed alopecia areata.
+Generally, he was able to comb over the bald spots and often the problem disappeared for long periods.
+The condition became more noticeable after his paralysis.
+He was given a medication for it, but an adverse reaction caused all the hair on his body to fall out, including his eyebrows and eyelashes.

+During 1996 and 1997, Reeve was frequently hospitalized for dysreflexia, pneumonia, a collapsed lung, and two blood clots.
+On one occasion, he was put incorrectly in a wheelchair, which caused him to fall and break his left arm.
+A titanium rod was inserted inside his humerus bone to stabilize his arm.
+In 1997, a small ulcer on his left ankle became infected, eventually spreading to the bone.
+He was warned that his leg might have to be amputated to prevent further spread of infection.
+Reeve sought help from specialists at Albany Medical Center, who examined his leg, removing the dead tissue and putting him on powerful antibiotics, although he developed an allergy after eight days.
+His leg fully healed a few months later.

-In early October 2004, he was being treated for an infected pressure ulcer that was causing sepsis, a complication he had experienced many times before.
-On October 4, 2004, he spoke at the Rehabilitation Institute of Chicago on behalf of the institute's work; it was his last reported public appearance.
-On October 9, 2004, Reeve attended his son Will's hockey game.
+By early October 2004, he was being treated for an infected pressure ulcer that was causing sepsis, a complication he had experienced many times before.
+On October 4, he spoke at the Rehabilitation Institute of Chicago on behalf of its work; it was his last reported public appearance.
+On October 9, Reeve attended his son Will's hockey game.
 That night, he went into cardiac arrest after receiving an antibiotic for the infection.
 He fell into a coma, and was taken to Northern Westchester Hospital in Mount Kisco, New York.
-Eighteen hours later, on October 10, 2004, Reeve died at the age of 52.
-No official autopsy was performed on the actor.
-However, both Reeve's wife Dana and his doctor John McDonald believed that an adverse reaction to a drug caused Reeve's death.
+Eighteen hours later, on October 10, Reeve died at the age of 52.
+No autopsy was performed.
+However, both Reeve's wife, Dana, and his doctor, John McDonald, believed that an adverse reaction to a drug caused his death.

-Funeral

-His remains were cremated at Ferncliff Cemetery.
-His ashes were sprinkled in the wind by his family.
-A memorial service for Reeve was held at the Unitarian Church in Westport, Connecticut, which both Reeve and Dana had attended.
+His remains were cremated at Ferncliff Cemetery, where his ashes were sprinkled in the wind by his family.
+A memorial service for Reeve was held at the Unitarian Church in Westport, Connecticut, which was officiated by Frank Hall.
 Another private memorial service held at the Juilliard School three weeks later was attended by more than 900 people, with speakers.